-The Thomasville campus also houses a regional center of theAlabama Technology Networkwhich is part of the Alabama Community College System and provides training and business solutions for the existing businesses and industries in the College's service area.
+Building 4000 houses a regional center of the Alabama Technology Network which is a part of the Alabama Community College System and provides training and business solutions for the existing businesses and industries in the College's service area.
 The building also includes a laboratory and classroom space for the Machine Tool Technology program and a biology laboratory.

 The Welding Technology Building (Building 5000) contains a laboratory with welding booths, classrooms, tool and supply area, and material cutting and grinding stations.